microsoft/pxt-calliope/docs/projects/karel.md

 ## About the authors

-This project was contributed by Dr. David Fisher a professor at [Rose-Hulman Institute of Technology](https://www.rose-hulman.edu/academics/faculty/fisher-david-fisherds.html).
+This project\*\* was contributed by Dr. David Fisher a professor at [Rose-Hulman Institute of Technology](https://www.rose-hulman.edu/academics/faculty/fisher-david-fisherds.html).
 Dr. Fisher loves educational robotics and runs various outreach programming activities, including a summer camp, called [Connecting with Code](https://connectingwithcode.org), which gives a @boardname@ to each participant.

+\*\* Upgraded to **v1** by the MakeCode team.